VRJams/vrjams.github.io/index.markdown

    </video>
 </div>

-If you have any quesions, you can join our [Telegram Group]({{page.telegram}}).
-We also meet reguarly at the DEI, in room Se (ground floor, end of the hallway, right) every Thursday between 16:00 and 18:00.
+If you have any questions, you can join our [Telegram Group]({{page.telegram}}).
+We also meet regularly at the DEI, in room Se (ground floor, end of the hallway, right) every Thursday between 16:00 and 18:00.

 We'll also be hosing a bigger event for newcomers in March/April, stay tuned for more info!